-- Offer telehealth visits free to members (i.e., no member co-pays or cost-share) for the next 90 days (through June 4) for in-network virtual care partners.
+- Offer telehealth visits free to members (i.e., no member co-pays or cost-share) through July 31, 2020 for in-network virtual care partners.

 Optima Health also has a new landing page on their website dedicated to COVID-19 questions.
 You can access that here: https://www.optimahealth.com/members/updates/coronavirus.

 For more information and updates on COVID-19, please visit the Centers for Disease Control and Prevention website.
 Members may also track the latest updates at: https://www.cdc.gov/coronavirus/2019-ncov/index.html.